In our last article, we talked about the first two of three main elements involved in the cost to build a house on your land:

 - Bringing access to utilities (water, sewer, electricity, gas, cable/phone).

 Clearly, the cost for each of these items is entirely dependent on the individual site.
-If there are quite a few trees to remove, this step alone can cost anywhere from $1,000 to $10,000.
-In central Oklahoma, the cost averages around $3,000 to $5,000.
+If there are quite a few trees to remove, this step alone can cost several thousand dollars.
+In central Oklahoma, we’ve seen costs anywhere from around $3,000 upwards of $15,000.

 Cost to prepare land